Arshad-Engineer/Noisy-LIDAR-point-cloud-data-Processing---Surface-Fitting/README.md

 method and explain your interpretation of the results.
 [20]
 b.
 Additionally, fit a surface to the data using RANSAC.
 You will need to write RANSAC code from scratch.
 Briefly explain all the steps of your solution, and the parameters used.
-Plot the output surface on the same graph as the data.
+Plot the output surface on the same graph as the data.Discuss which graph fitting method would be a better choice of outlier rejection.
+[20]

 ## A. File Structure